certtools/intelmq/docs/user/configuration-management.rst

 In that case, bot will be able to send the message to one of defined paths.
 The path `"_default"` is used if none is not specified.
 In case of errors during processing, and the optional path `"_on_error"` is specified, the message will be sent to the pipelines given given as on-error.
 Other destination queues can be explicitly addressed by the bots, e.g. bots with filtering capabilities.
-Some expert bots are capable of sending messages to paths, this feature is explained in their documentation, e.g. the [filter expert](Bots.html#filter) and the [sieve expert](Bots.html#sieve).
+Some expert bots are capable of sending messages to paths, this feature is explained in their documentation, e.g. the :ref:`filter expert` and the :ref:`sieve expert`.
 The named queues need to be explicitly addressed by the bot (e.g. fitering) or the core (`_on_error`) to be used.
 Setting arbitrary paths has no effect.

 AMQP (Beta)